 For more information about various publicity outlets, deadlines, and procedures to follow for seeking publicity, see guidelines below.

-NOTE: The Office of Marketing and Communications is the only office authorized to send out news releases to off-campus media on behalf of the University and individual schools, departments, and programs.
+NOTE: The Division of University Communications is the only entity authorized to send out news releases to off-campus media on behalf of the University and individual schools, departments, and programs.
 See below for guidelines on requesting news releases intended to generate news coverage.

 Events posted by authorized students, staff, and faculty on the Nest can be cross posted to the University homepage and through This Week @ Catholic University, which is sent to faculty and staff each week (every other week during the summer).
 To ensure an event is posted to the homepage and shared in This Week, email ThisWeek@cua.edu.